 Anna is a 35-year-old Overseas Filipino Worker earning a total of P1.8 million a year.
 She has a P1 million stock investment that generates yearly earnings of P50,000 on average.

 Her other assets include savings of P2 million and a house which cost P5 million.
 This house, however, came from a bank loan whose outstanding balance is P3 million.
 Based only on the following data, can we say that Anna is rich?

 Age x Annual Income from all sources = 35 x (P1.8 million + P50,000) = P64,750,000

 Divide by 10 = P6,475,000

-Anna’s net worth must be more than P6,475,000 to be considered “rich” based on The Millionaire Next Door formula.
+Anna’s net worth must be more than P6,475,000 in order to be considered “rich” based on The Millionaire Next Door formula.

 What’s her actual net worth?

 - House: P5 million